huggingface/chat-ui/README.md

 #### Multi modal model

-We currently only support IDEFICS as a multimodal model, hosted on TGI.
-You can enable it by using the following config (if you have a PRO HF Api token):
+We currently support IDEFICS, hosted on TGI, and Claude 3 as multimodal models.
+You can enable it by setting `multimodal: true` in your `MODELS` configuration.
+For IDEFICS, you must have a PRO HF Api token.
+For Anthropic, see the [Anthropic section](#Anthropic)

 ```env
     {